Arizona Coyotes: Gretzky era (2005–2009)

 On August 6, 2005, Brett Hull, son of former Jet Bobby Hull, was signed and promptly assigned the elder Hull's retired number 9.
 Two days later, Gretzky named himself head coach, replacing Rick Bowness, despite the fact he had never coached at any level of hockey.
 The Coyotes "Ring of Honor" was unveiled on October 8, inducting Gretzky (who had never played for the organization, but whose number 99 was retired by all NHL teams after his retirement in 1999) and Bobby Hull.
 Only a week later, Brett Hull announced his retirement.
 On January 21, 2006, Jets great Thomas Steen was the third inductee to the "Ring of Honor".

 Another moment in a series of bad luck: the Coyotes were planning to host the 2006 NHL All-Star Game, but the event was canceled because of the 2006 Winter Olympics.
 The team returned to Winnipeg on September 17, 2006, to play a preseason game against the Edmonton Oilers, but were shut-out 5–0 before a sellout crowd of 15,015.

-On April 11, 2007, CEO Jeff Shumway announced that General Manager Michael Barnett (Gretzky's agent for over 20 years), senior executive vice president of hockey operations Cliff Fletcher and San Antonio Rampage's general manager and Coyotes' assistant general manager Laurence Gilman "have been relieved of their duties".
-The Coyotes finished the 2006–2007 season 31–46–5, their worst record since relocating to Phoenix.

-On May 29, 2007, Jeff Shumway announced Don Maloney had agreed to a multi-year contract to become general manager of the Coyotes.
+On April 11, 2007, chief executive officer Jeff Shumway announced that General Manager Michael Barnett (Gretzky's agent for over 20 years), senior executive vice president of hockey operations Cliff Fletcher and San Antonio Rampage's general manager and Coyotes' assistant general manager Laurence Gilman "have been relieved of their duties".
+The Coyotes finished the 2006–07 season 31–46–5, their worst record since relocating to Phoenix.
+On May 29, Jeff Shumway announced Don Maloney had agreed to a multi-year contract to become general manager of the Coyotes.
 As per club policy, the terms of the contract were not disclosed.
-However, as has been the case with all general managers since 2001, Maloney served in an advisory role to Gretzky.
+However, as had been the case with all general managers since 2001, Maloney served in an advisory role to Gretzky.